KyleJFischer/obsidian-actions/README.md

 ### As a GitHub Action

-Add Jenny to your notes repository's workflow:
+Add Obsidian Actions to your notes repository's workflow:

 ```yaml
 name: Process Notes